mBartoldus/lowercase_v/README.md

 * easy to read
 * easy to type

-If that sounds relevant to your project, read on.
+If that sounds relevant to your interests, read on.

 ## Table of Contents
 0. Intro